Kuching City F.C.

-Kuching City Football Club or simply known as Kuching City is a professional football club based in Kuching, Sarawak, Malaysia that participates in the Malaysia Super League.
-It is the third professional football club based in the state of Sarawak.
+Kuching City Football Club, simply known as Kuching City, is a professional football club based in Kuching, Sarawak, Malaysia that currently plays in the Malaysia Super League.
+It was the youngest club to join the highest level of the Malaysian football league system, having been founded since 2015.
+It is the third professional football club based in the state of Sarawak, after former state football club Sarawak FA and another defunct club Sarawak United.

 History

-In 2015, with the commencement of the People Football League introduced by the Football Association of Malaysia, the purpose of the league was to transform lower leagues in Malaysia and promote amateur football in all districts and states across Malaysia.
+In 2015, with the commencement of the People's Football League introduced by the Football Association of Malaysia, the purpose of the league was to transform lower leagues in Malaysia and promote amateur football in all districts and states across Malaysia.
 Consequently, Kuching F.A. was founded alongside it to represent the district of Kuching in Sarawak.

 FAM Cup

-In the 2015–16 Liga Bolasepak Rakyat, Kuching won the inaugural edition after beating Padang Besar 3-1 at the Selayang Stadium.
+In the 2015–16 Liga Bolasepak Rakyat, Kuching won the inaugural edition after beating Padang Besar 3–1 at the Selayang Stadium.
 With the championship, Kuching got an automatic promotion into the 2017 Piala FAM.

 In their first season in FAM League, Kuching achieved 4th place in Group B, qualifying the team for the play-offs.
 They were knocked out in the quarter-final stage by UKM F.C., which later gained promotion to 2018 Malaysia Premier League as finalist of the play-offs.
 Kuching's second season in the FAM League saw them in the 4th place in Group A, the same as previous season.
 Unfortunately, changes in the play-off qualifying saw them miss out on the knock-out stage as only top two teams of each group chosen.
 Kuching were registered to play in the 2019 Malaysia FAM Cup, but were also invited by FAM to play in the 2019 Malaysia Premier League, as a number of teams pull out from the league.

-Crest And Colours

-Kuching's Crest has a Yellow shield and on it is the flag of Sarawak where the club originated from, and a Green White stripped Tiger on it.
-"City of Unity" is written in the middle of the crest.

-After announcing their promotion to the Malaysia Premier League.
-Kuching changed their kit to a new one to kick start their new journey, the colours are green with white stripes and "City of Unity" is written in the middle of the kit.
+After announcing their promotion to the 2020 Malaysia Premier League, Kuching changed their kit to a new one to kick start their new journey, the colours are green with white stripes and "City of Unity" is written in the middle of the kit.
+The following season, they added City to back of Kuching.

+First cup final

-Kuching City reach promotion to Super League for the first time in history after MFL License have been approved from 2023 season.
+Kuching City reach promotion to 2023 Malaysia Super League for the first time in history after the MFL License have been approved for the 2023 season.
+On 2 August 2023, former Singaporean legend, Aidil Sharin Sahak was announced as the new head coach of the club signing Namibia captain, Petrus Shitembi and Tajikistani midfielder Nuriddin Davronov.
+Aidil Sharin guided the club to a great run in the 2023 MFL Challenge Cup winning 4–0 on aggregate against his former club, Kedah Darul Aman in the quarter-finals, a 3–1 on aggregate against Kelantan United in the semi-finals which saw the club first ever cup final in their history.